-The highest point on the proposed building will be 25 feet above adjacent grade.
+The highest point structure will be the permanent lab facility at 22 feet above adjacent grade.
 This is below the maximum height of 50 feet allowed in the IL District.
+The high of the various temporary structures range from 15 to 19 feet.